 The Department of Human Resources at Boston College offers temporary employment opportunities to qualified non-exempt secretarial, clerical, and service applicants through its Boston College Temporary Pool, (known as BC Temp Pool).
 BC Temps are assigned to various campus departments to cover for employees who are temporarily out of work, to fill in while a position is vacant or handle special projects.

 Temporary work offers diversity: we have many academic and business offices across the University.
 It also provides a challenge: you may be asked to work independently and with little supervision or training when an office has a shortage of personnel or an extra-heavy workload.
-Duration of an assignment can range from one-half day to a maximum of six months or 1000 hours.
-The schedule for most assignments is 9:00 a.m.to 5:00 p.m., Monday through Friday.
 In most cases, the length of an assignment is arranged in advance; however, some assignments may end earlier or last longer than anticipated.

 Application and Interview Process

-To view open job postings and apply online, go to the eRecruit Applicant home page.
+To view open job postings and apply online, go through the portal to the MAJC Career Center.
 If we are accepting applications for the Temp Pool, you will see an open requisition posted.
 The posted requisition will also have information on any open-house walk-in hours that may be scheduled.
 Please complete the online application and attach your resume.
 Resume attachments should be in a Microsoft Word or PDF format.

 You can also mail or drop off your resume, along with a cover letter that explains your interest in temporary work, to:

 If we have an opening for someone with your skills and experience, we will contact you for an interview and testing.